Does Pickle Juice Help With Nausea?

 If you are feeling nauseous, try sipping on some pickle juice or eating a few bites of a dill pickle.
 You may find that it helps to calm your stomach and make you feel better.

-See also How Fast Does Pickle Juice Work As A Laxative?
+See also Does Pickle Juice Need To Be Refrigerated?

 Why Does Pickle Juice Settle My Stomach